aporeto-inc/gaia/doc/documentation.md

 ##### `IDPMetadata` `string`

-Pass a xml data containing the IDP metadata that can be used for automatic configuration.
+Pass some XML data containing the IDP metadata that can be used for automatic configuration.
 If you pass this attribute, every other one will be overwritten with the data contained in the metadata file.